reruo321/Java_Practice/Chapter-03/README.md

     long hexVal = 0xABCD_EF01;   // 0xABCDFE01
     byte binVal = 0b0100_1101;   // 01001101

 ## Ex.
-02 - Operator
+02 - AssignOp
-Operators in Java operate arithmetic on various data types, and they consider precedence (priority) and associativity. (direction of calculation)
+Operators in Java operate arithmetic on various data types, and they consider precedence (priority) and associativity. (direction of calculation) I will mainly check some new operators peculiar to Java.
 ### 1. Assignment Operator
+Assignment operator saves a value to the declared variable, and it uses the character '='.
+It operates from right to left.

+    int x, y;
+    x = y = 10;   // y = 10, then x = y.
+    x = 1;   // x = 1, y = 10.
+## Ex.
+03 - Increment
+### 2. Increment & Decrement Operator